iogrids-website/roofing/content/pages/index.md

     title: Features
     subtitle: >-
       We are a team of residential and commercial exterior problem solvers.
-With us, you get a lifetime warranty, 24-hour turnaround on most jobs with amazing customer service
+With us, you get a lifetime warranty, 24-hour turnaround on most jobs with an amazing customer service
     features:
       - title: The Best Feature of Your Services